 Beginning of Yin Yoga

 The Yin Yoga system is based on ancient Chinese medical principles, and also reflects Taoist principles.
 It began as Taoist Yoga (Tao Yin) in the late 1970s by martial arts expert and yoga teacher Paulie Zink.
-The roots of this yoga system are basically linked to Chen and India.
+The roots of this yoga system are basically linked to China and India.
 Just as Hatha Yoga has been practiced in India since ancient times, in the same way Taoist Yoga is practiced in China.
 It was through the Taoist Yoga system that Yin Yoga originated.

 Yin Yoga is taught throughout North America and Europe, encouraged by its teachers and developers Paul Greely and Sarah Powers.
 As pointed out by Greely and Powers, it is not a complete exercise in itself, but rather a complement to yoga and more active forms of exercise.
 However, Zink’s approach covers the full range of Taonist yoga, both Yin and traditional.